dr-kuzmich/scoutsview/README.md

 # About

 I work on this project in my spare time.
 This is an application for football scouts.
 At the moment, the app is far from complete.
-Terefore if you find something strange in the code, don't be surprised ;-) For example, the use of a module here is debatable.
+Terefore if you find something strange in the code, don't be surprised ;-) For example, the use of a Redux here is debatable.
 But this application is not made for sale or something, but for refreshing knowledge and practice.
+So, I'm going to use different stuff here.

 # Getting Started with Create React App